abdulmansour/passcode/README.md

 # passcode
-testing out control/conditional statements and dynamic memory allocation with int*/char*.
+testing out conditional/control statements and dynamic memory allocation (new operator) in a simple 2 layer passcode implementation.